streamlit/docs/content/library/api/utilities/query_params.md

 ```

 A key-value pair prefixed with `?` is added to the end of your app's URL.
 Additional key-value pairs can be added.
 Each additional pair is prefixed with `&` instead of `?`.
 All keys and values will be set and returned as strings.
+Query parameters are cleared when navigating between pages in a multipage app.

 ### Repeated keys